New Jersey Man Sues Safari Company After Wife Killed in Hippo Attack

-A grieving husband is suing an American safari company after his wife was fatally attacked by a hippopotamus while on a guided walk in Zambia.
-The lawsuit alleges negligence and inadequate safety measures by the tour company.
+Craig Manders alleges that African Portfolio failed to ensure safety and adequately screen tour guides during a safari in Zambia where his wife was killed by a hippopotamus.

-A New Jersey man whose wife was tragically killed in a hippopotamus attack during a safari in Zambia last year is suing the U.S. company that organized the trip.
-Craig Manders alleges that Africa n Portfolio, a safari tour company based in Greenwich, Connecticut, failed to ensure his and his wife's safety and did not adequately screen and supervise the tour guides.
+A New Jersey man whose wife was tragically killed in a hippopotamus attack during a safari in Africa last year is filing a lawsuit against the U.S. company that organized the trip.
+Craig Manders alleges that Africa n Portfolio, a safari tour company based in Greenwich, Connecticut, failed to ensure his and his wife's safety and inadequately screened and supervised the tour guides.

-The lawsuit, filed in Stamford, Connecticut, on February 5th, details the horrific incident where Lisa Manders, 70, was attacked by a hippo while on a guided walk with her husband.
-According to the lawsuit, as Craig Manders watched in horror, the tour guides, including at least one armed with a rifle, walked away without assisting the couple.
-Lisa Manders suffered catastrophic injuries and died shortly after.
-Craig Manders' attorney, Paul Slager, states that the lawsuit aims to hold African Portfolio accountable for Lisa Manders' death and to prevent similar tragedies from occurring in the future.
-Slager emphasizes that basic safety standards were not followed by the tour company, leading to devastating consequences.
-The lawsuit seeks monetary damages, the amount of which is yet to be determined.
-The Manderses were celebrating a special anniversary on their first-ever trip to Africa.
-Lisa Manders, a former financial professional with a passion for cooking, traveling, and exploring New York City, is survived by her husband, three children, and a granddaughter.African Portfolio vehemently denies the allegations made in the lawsuit, asserting that it was not negligent or reckless in connection with Lisa Manders' death.
-Through their lawyer, Rodney Gould, the company maintains that its role was limited to arranging lodging and that the owners of the lodging, Chiawa Safaris in Zambia, provided the tour guides.
-Gould insists that African Portfolio has an excellent reputation and conducted due diligence in vetting Chiawa.
-He further states that the company will either request the dismissal of the lawsuit or proceed with arbitration, as stipulated in the agreement the Manderses signed for the trip.
-African Portfolio issued a statement expressing their condolences to the family and affirming that Chiawa arranged the walking safari with an experienced and highly trained guide, a ranger, and an armed National Park scout.
-They claim that safety measures were in place prior to the attack and that guests were repeatedly warned to return to the safety of their vehicle during the incident.
-However, when asked about whether guests were specifically warned about the hippo before the attack, African Portfolio's response remained vague, merely stating that their statement accurately reflects the events as they understand them.
+The lawsuit, filed in Stamford, Connecticut, details the harrowing incident that occurred in June during a guided walk in Zambia.
+As the Manders were on their special anniversary trip, a hippopotamus emerged from the water, grabbed Lisa Manders by its mouth, and crushed her head and body in its powerful bite.
+The lawsuit claims that despite carrying rifles, the tour guides, including at least one, walked away from the couple without offering assistance during the attack.
+Lisa Manders, 70, sustained catastrophic injuries and died shortly after.
+The lawsuit, filed February 5th, seeks monetary damages yet to be determined, along with accountability for Lisa Manders' death and measures to prevent similar tragedies in the future.
+It emphasizes that basic safety standards were not followed in the safari tour industry, leading to devastating consequences.
+Attorney Paul Slager, representing Craig Manders, states that the lawsuit is a measure to ensure that such an incident never happens again.Craig Manders, who was a horrified witness to the attack, has chosen not to give interviews.
+The Manders, residents of Cranford, New Jersey, were on their first trip to Africa for their anniversary.
+Lisa Manders, a 40-year veteran of the financial industry, was known for her love of cooking, traveling, and New York City, where she was born in Queens in 1953.
+The couple had three children and a granddaughter.
+The lawsuit highlights the inherent dangers of African safaris due to the unpredictable and sometimes aggressive nature of wild animals.
+It alleges that African Portfolio, despite claiming to vet and oversee tour guides for competency and training, failed to provide a safe environment during the wilderness walk and neglected to ensure adequate selection, screening, supervision, and training for the tour guides.
+It further accuses the company of failing to take sufficient measures to protect the Manders before and during the attack

 United States Latest News, United States Headlines